 An Asset Tracking System has many benefits, including keeping up with a variety of important data such as the date the asset was acquired, the cost of the asset the make and model, warranty expiration date and more.
 But nothing is more important than the ability to use real data of repair history to help you in your management and capital planning expenditures for years to come.
 A good Asset Management system will bring significant ROI - Return on Investment to your organization in so many ways.

 What Is a Good Asset Tracking System?

 The decision of whether to repair or replace a piece of equipment or machinery becomes easier when you use a Computerized Maintenance Management System (CMMS).
-A CMMS has all the asset tracking features you need.
+A CMMS maintenance software has all the asset tracking features you need.
 It allows you to review the amount of repairs that have been made on a piece of equipment to see if the costs are outweighing the price of a new piece of machinery or equipment.
 With the life expectancy part of CMMS, you are able to gauge how long your equipment will be in use and more easily see what is best for you.
 Check out our best-in-class CMMS Pricing here.

-If you’re interested in getting a CMMS for your facility, the best option is to get a free, live demo of the software to understand how it can best work for you.
+If you’re interested in getting a CMMS maintenance for your facility, the best option is to get a free, live demo of the software to understand how it can best work for you.
 Or, if you already know you want to jump right in and start using the software, you can get a free quote here.